mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 So the compiler literally says that in place of `b` there should be the type variable `a` present.

-That's because - given the current implementation - it's impossible for value stored in variable `x` to change type out of nowhere.
+That's because - given the current implementation - it's impossible for the value named `x` to just change the type out of nowhere.

 And indeed, when Haskell infers the type of untyped code, it goes for the most general interpretation possible.